-Shortly before my marathon and then afterwards, I began running in the Asics Nimbus 17.
+Shortly before my marathon and then afterward, I began running in the Asics Nimbus 17.
 Since transitioning from Newtons (last year) into a more traditional running shoe, the Asics Nimbus has been a great shoe to me.
 I reviewed the Asics Nimbus 16 a few months ago.
-The gel and high cushion supports my feet well.
+The gel and high cushion in the Asics Nimbus support my feet well.
 I like more cushion shoes.
-I do not like light weight shoes at all.
+I do not like lightweight shoes at all.

 Side Note: I’m always hesitant to do running shoe reviews because what works (or doesn’t) for me, won’t always be the same for others.
-I like a lot of cushion and am a neutral runner.
-This means that shoes such like the Saucony Triumph or Brooks Glycerin are good options for me.
-This also means personally I don’t care for minimalist shoes.
+I like a lot of cushions and am a neutral runner.
+This means that shoes such as the Saucony Triumph or Brooks Glycerin are good options for me.
+This also means.
+Personally I don’t care for minimalist shoes.
 Another thing to keep in mind is that I’m not a techy person.
 Either the shoe feels good to me or it doesn’t and I’ll explain why.

 I don’t care so much about the technical side of a shoe so I won’t review that part.
 Plus, there are much better blog posts that review that anyways…I just give my personal experience with the shoe.
 (And no Asics is not paying me to review their shoe).

-Asics has always run a little bit narrow.
+The Asics Nimbus has always run a little bit narrow.
+Right now, Asics takes the glove-like fit to a whole new level.
 The previous Asics Nimbus was entirely too narrow for my foot.
-I found myself being comfortable in a mens shoe versus womens.
-I have a very wide foot so I normally run in a wide.
-With the Nimbus 17, they opened up the toe box space so my foot have plenty of space to breath.
-I normally wear a size 9.5 wide woman’s shoe and my feet fit comfortably into a size 9.5 Asics Nimbus Wide.
+I found myself being comfortable in a mens shoe versus women.
+I have a widefoot, so I usually run in a wide.
+With the Asics Nimbus 17, they opened up the toe box space, so my foot has plenty of space to breath.
+I usually wear a size 9.5 wide woman’s shoe, and my feet fit comfortably into a size 9.5 Asics Nimbus Wide.

-I like the fit much better than the previous model.
+I like the fit much better than the previous model of the Asics Nimbus.
 I think Asics did a great job with it.

 I like Asics Nimbus a lot.
 I feel comfortable doing my training in this shoe.
 The major differences (more open toe box and lighter weight) don’t effect my training significantly.
 I will continue to run in the shoe (as well as a new to me shoe the Saucony Triumph).